mikefarah/yq/README.md

 - Update creates any missing entries in the path on the fly
 - Create a yaml file given a deep path and value
 - Create a yaml file given a script file
+- Prefix a path to a yaml file
 - Convert from json to yaml
 - Convert from yaml to json
 - Pipe data in by using '-'